lelesgaray/lelesgaray.github.io/_posts/2020-04-30-create_bubble_map.md

 classes: wide
 ---

 Creating engaging plots is one useful skill to present data from your work.
-In this entry we will work with [Plotly](https://plotly.com/) library and information regarding Coronavirus spread, trying to emulate some of the [usual plots we are seeing these days] (coronavirus.jhu.edu/data).
+In this entry we will work with [Plotly](https://plotly.com/) library and information regarding Coronavirus spread, trying to emulate some of the <a href=coronavirus.jhu.edu/data>plots we are seeing these days</a>.

 ## Data import and libraries